-The scenes in the French classroom and the library were filmed at McKinley School in Pasadena, CA. During spring break, at least six months after the film's release, to the school administration's surprise, the production crew removed all of the set pieces that had been left behind; the school had been using the props ever since filming was completed.
+The scenes in the French classroom, and the library, were filmed at McKinley School in Pasadena, California.
+During spring break six months after the film's release, to the school administration's surprise, the production crew came back and removed all of the set pieces that had been left behind.
+The school had been using the props ever since filming was completed.

 The opening title sequence is created by the duo Olivier Kuntzel + Florence Deygas.
 The "stamp style animation" lasts roughly 2 minutes 30 seconds and features silhouettes of the main characters acting out the plot of the film, even down to the smallest details.
 In a interview, Kuntzel + Deygas described they created this sequence by "stylistically transposing the handmade design of Saul Bass using decidedly modern means" and required that actual rubber stamps be carved out for each character featured.

 In this film, Leonardo DiCaprio pretends to be a co-pilot for Pan-Am and for his first flight he cons TWA, which was founded by Howard Hughes.
 Two years later, coincidentally, Leo portrayed Howard Hughes in The Aviator (2004).

 When Hanratty arrives at Frank's room when he's about to escape with the suitcases full of money, money floats from underneath the door; which is an homage to the "floating feather" in Hanks' most popular film, Forrest Gump (1994).

 The exterior shots of Miami airport were filmed at the old Ontario, California Airport terminal.
 The old terminal is still standing, but it was converted to office space when the new Ontario Airport opened.